A Quotation from the Past

 1 Tiny Cards: An Introduction to Essential Details and Vocabulary

 2 Quiz: The Black Death in 1348

 3 Quiz: The History of the Black Death (very challenging vocabulary)

-Handout: Social and Economic Effects of the Plague (caution: difficult!)
+• Handout (difficult): Social and Economic Effects of the Plague

-My Simple Concept Map (which will help you develop your own more detailed version)
+• My Simple Concept Map (which could help students to develop their own more detailed version)